 Discounted cash flow valuation is used for cash-generating businesses that are stable and mature

-- Discounted cash flow relies on confidence about the long-term prospects for the business.
+- A discounted cash flow valuation relies on confidence about the business's long-term prospects.

 - For example, a water company with a local monopoly might expect relatively predictable cash flows.